The Sustainable Groundwater Management Act

 Kaweah Sub Basin

-For most of the remaining portions of the Kaweah sub basin, the Kaweah Delta Water Conservation District has joined with multiple entities to form the Mid Kaweah GSA which cover other areas of the Kaweah sub basin not covered within the East side GSA or Mid-Kaweah GSA.
+For most of the remaining portions of the Kaweah sub basin, the Kaweah Delta Water Conservation District has joined with multiple entities to form the Greater Kaweah GSA which cover other areas of the Kaweah sub basin not covered within the East side GSA or Mid-Kaweah GSA.
 For more information contact Mark Larsen at KDWCD at 747- 5601.
+Greater Kaweah GSA website: http://greaterkaweahgsa.org/

 An East Kaweah GSA has formed in the eastern portion of the Kaweah Sub basin.
 City of Lindsay, Lindsay-Strathmore Irrigation District, Ivanhoe Irrigation District, Lindmore Irrigation District, Stone Corral Irrigation District, and County of Tulare are the partnering agencies.
 For more information, contact any of the cities or irrigation districts listed here for more details or contact Mike Hagman, Lindmore Irrigation at 562-2534 or visit http://www.ekgsa.org/

 GSAs formed in the Kaweah Subbasin:

 Tule Sub Basin

-Stakeholder groups within the Tule sub basin have met with discussions that multiple GSAs, spearheaded by irrigation districts will be created within the basin.
-These will in turn create individual GSPs that will operate under a cooperative agreement.
-Local irrigation districts within the Tule sub basin are currently in the decision making process of determining who will be forming a GSA to serve its water users and work under a basin wide MOU.
-For more information on developments in the Tule basin contact Tule River Water Master Dick Schafer at 734-1348 or 4Creeks Engineering at 781-0102.GSAs forming in the Tule Subbasin:
+The Tule sub basin has six GSAs, spearheaded by irrigation districts and other public agencies who will create individual GSPs that will operate under a cooperative agreement.
+A large coordinating committee amongst the six agencies exists, and stakeholder meetings are held for all to attend.
+For more information on developments in the Tule sub-basin contact Tule River Water Master Dick Schafer at 734-1348 or 4Creeks Engineering at 781-0102.GSAs in the Tule Subbasin:

 White Areas not covered by a Public Agency